 I carry on walking.
 On this side of town people are even more inclined to stare.
 Scooters slow down to take a better look at me.
 An old man on a tractor almost mows me down as he swoops in too get a closer look.
 Passing through a village, a group of older women sitting out in a garden call out ‘annyeong haseyo’ and when I call back they answer ‘hello’ and giggle.

 Nearly an hour and a half later, after seeing the sea in the distance, I finally turn a corner to be greeted by a small harbour.
-Two men are sitting, smoking,
+Two men are sitting, smoking, on benches under a tree.
+More men are doing things in boats on the water.
+It’s almost silent and very beautiful.

 I walk a little further and find a place to sit on the sea wall, trying to make out the northern tip of Namhae and the northern tip of Changseon but the mountains blend into one another on the horizon.